Whale and Orca Watching from Tarifa - Season and Whale Guide

 • There were lots of fin whale sightings this June, and, as always, pilot whales and dolphins.
 Orcas may appear soon, too.

-• This August is excellent with plenty of orcas, sperm whales, pilot whales and dolphin sightings.
+• This August was excellent with plenty of orcas, sperm whales, pilot whales and dolphin sightings.

 Sightings in 2023